top of page

 However, sometimes kids tell me they don't think that the adult will take them seriously, or that they will get in trouble for what they say.
 Therefore, they keep it secret and it often causes emotional upset.
 It’s hard for anyone, however all they are, to hold the secret for a long time, especially if it’s something that really matters.
 The art of listening requires patience, emotional regulation on the listeners part, and skill to give people the space to say what’s on their heart.

-Let's focus now on how to listen to children.
+Let's focus now on how to listen with kindness and compassion to children.
 I thought I would start with children and parents, since that is often one of the more difficult relationships to navigate through the child’s formative years.
 Listening does not necessarily mean that you give a child whatever he or she wants.
 It does, however mean that you respect the person enough to give them a chance to say their piece without interrupting, charging, or laying down the law immediately.

 boy and his mother laughing together in bed